 *this is the final year that PSI will be offered*

 If you like the idea of a classroom alive with plants and inquisitive students, join us!
-This nine day workshop for elementary teachers with three follow-up meetings in the academic year focuses on how to use plants in inquiry-based science.
+This nine day workshop for elementary teachers with two follow-up meetings in the academic year focuses on how to use plants in inquiry-based science.

 You'll take part in hands-on activities with seeds and germination, roots and shoots, leaves and photosynthesis, reproduction and flowers.
 In each of these areas, you will explore concepts and activities suited for classroom use at multiple grade levels.

 During the workshop, you will have the chance to ask an "I wonder" question and pursue an answer by designing and conducting a simple investigation.
 By the conclusion of the two-week workshop, you'll have a working knowledge of plants and an action plan describing goals and classroom activities to engage your students.